 5. Contact a Mortgage Lender

 Once you’re confident in your fiscal health and monthly budgeting, you have saved up a sufficient down payment and you have set responsible expectations, the last step to buying a house is to contact a mortgage lender.
-Most lenders can help you get pre-qualified for a home loan.
-Pre-qualifying allows your to fully and accurately explore the range of home options your finances allow for, however, this is optional.
+Most lenders can help you get pre-approved for a home loan.
+Getting your loan pre-approved is optional, but in today's home buying market, it is helpful to be ready to make an offer.
 You can get a customized mortgage quote from PennyMac, or speak directly with one of our expert Loan Officers to take these final key steps toward purchasing your home.
 Start your homeownership journey today!